When do I need planning permission?

 Planning permission should be sought from the local planning authority, using the appropriate forms which should be available to download from their website.
 You will have to pay a fee when you submit the application; the amount will depend on what type of planning permission you are applying for.
 You will also need properly prepared plans drawn up for the application

 Who can submit a planning application?

 Anyone can apply for planning permission, regardless of who owns the relevant land or buildings, although the legal owner of the site must be formally notified of the plans.
-You can apply for planning permission yourself, or if the application looks to be quite complex or contentious, you can enlist a chartered surveyor to handle the application on your behalf.
+You can apply for planning permission yourself, or if the application looks to be quite complex or contentious, you can enlist a chartered surveyor, architect, planning consultant or other appropriate professional to handle the application on your behalf.